open-compensation-token-license/license-token-website/wikisrc/open-source-funding-strategies.md

   Maintaining the open ethos while securing funds can be delicate.
 It's crucial to involve the community in funding decisions to keep trust intact.
 Learn more about [community engagement strategies](https://www.license-token.com/wiki/community-engagement-strategies).

 - **Legal and Licensing Issues**
   Understanding how funding models impact licensing can be complex, especially with dual licensing or tokenized licenses, which may require legal advice.
+Explore [dual licensing approach](https://www.license-token.com/wiki/dual-licensing-approach).

 ## FAQ Section